 1GB NanoBSD images have been removed as they were too small to properly function and upgrade.
 If a 1GB NanoBSD image is in use, it cannot be upgraded.
 It must be re-imaged on a larger card using the 4GB or 2GB image.

 NanoBSD users may notice a larger than usual slow-down with pages that deal with updates and packages due to the new pkg system used for both areas.
 This can affect the Dashboard if the packages widget is active.
 The automatic update check is disabled automatically for NanoBSD due to this issue.
 To check for updates, visit System > Update.
+This is no longer the case in 2.3.1.

 In general, problems with NanoBSD disk speed can be mitigated by configuring the system to keep the card Read/Write on a permanent basis using the option on Diagnostics > NanoBSD.
 The risk in doing so is minimal, the rw/ro switch was largely an extra safety belt and not strictly required.
+Since it only created problems and ultimately didn't help anything, in 2.3.1 NanoBSD is always kept read-write.

 NanoBSD will be phased out in a future major version, likely pfSense 2.4.
 We recommend investigating alternate installation methods now rather than waiting and being surprised later.
 In most cases, a full installation may be used in its place.
 Activating the option to keep /var and /tmp in RAM can typically yield the same net benefits for older/slower CF and SD media.
 Firewalls with modern SSDs should have no concerns with writes.